Disclaimer: this post contains affiliate links.

 Yields: 12 cookies

-Chill Time: minimum 12 hours or up to 24 hours
+Chill Time: 2 hours and up to 24 hours

 325 g (2 ½ cups) all purpose flour

 220 g (1 cup, 2 sticks) unsalted butter, melted

 100 g (½ cup) sugar

 100 g (½ cup) light brown sugar, packed

 1 large egg PLUS 1 egg white, room temperature